DoctorKhan/The-Human-Experiment-Book/src/10_chariot_conquerers/030_bloodline_hunt.md

 # Chapter 2: The Bloodline Hunt

-The more I researched the Bronze Age destruction, the more I realized the chariot conquerers weren't just destroying cities - they were hunting people.
+The more I researched the Bronze Age destruction, the more I realized the chariot conquerers weren't just destroying cities—they were hunting people.
 Specific people.
-Families who claimed descent from the old gods.
+Families who claimed descent from the old Reges (administrator-class agents).

 ## The Genetic Targeting